gemfire/gemfire-developer-website/content/quickstart/java/_index.md

 ```

-The above response of the "list members" command should show two members in the cluster.
+The above response of the `list members` command should show two members in the cluster.

 There are multiple useful commands provided by gfsh to configure and manage GemFire clusters,
 the *help* command will list them and the gfsh interactive shell has tab completion to help with determining options for each command.
 For additional information checkout the [GFSH documation](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/tools_modules-gfsh-chapter_overview.html) .

-## Create a server Region
+## Create a Region

 A [Region](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-region_options-chapter_overview.html) is the core structure in the server for holding and managing key-value data in GemFire, it is similar to a hashmap but is distributed across the server members.